augustosouza8/campus_iot/README.md

 - **Student Feedback**: Students submit temperature ratings (`hot`, `ok`, `cold`) with optional comments.

-- **Admin Dashboard**: Dummy AI summaries of sensor statuses and feedback distributions.
+- **Admin Dashboard**: Summaries of sensor statuses and feedback distributions, simple sensor-data and feedback based suggestions (AI/ML interface built and ready for integration).

 - **Database Seeding**: `reset_db()` utility to drop, recreate, and seed the database with sample data for development.

 - **Testing**: Testcases can be found withing the 'tests' directory.

 ## **Design & Architecture**
+- **Languages Used**: Python, HTML, CSS

 - **Application Factory Pattern**: Central `create_app()` in `app/__init__.py` for flexible configuration and testing.